Indications for VEMLIDY:

 Concomitant oxcarbazepine, phenobarbital, phenytoin, rifabutin, rifampin, rifapentine, St. John's wort: not recommended.
 Antagonized by carbamazepine (see Adults).
 Concomitant drugs that strongly affect P-gp and BCRP activity may lead to changes in TAF absorption.
 Caution with concomitant nephrotoxic agents.
 May be potentiated by drugs that decrease renal function or compete for active tubular secretion (eg, acyclovir, cidofovir, ganciclovir, valacyclovir, valganciclovir, aminoglycosides, high-dose or multiple NSAIDs).

-Headache, abdominal pain, cough, fatigue, nausea, back pain.
+Headache, abdominal pain, cough, fatigue, nausea, back pain; new onset or worsening renal impairment.

 Register pregnant patients in the Antiretroviral Pregnancy Registry (APR) by calling (800) 258-4263.